FC Baku: Early years (1997–2004)

 Led by Shamil Heydarov, Dinamo finished 2nd and entered the 1998–99 UEFA Cup, but was eliminated by Argeş Piteşti 1–7 on aggregate in the preliminary round.
 In the 1997–98 season, Dinamo appointed Ruslan Abdullayev as their new head coach.
 Under the management of Abdullayev, the team passed the first part of the tournament well, although 3rd place and 52 points were not enough for medals or European cups, and Dinamo finished the season in 6th place.
 The following two seasons, Dinamo also finished 6th, but since 2000, the team was managed by Ruslan Abdullayev's son Elkhan Abdullayev, and was renamed to Dinamo Bakılı.
 In the 2001–02 season, after a disastrous performance, Dinamo Bakılı were relegated to the Azerbaijan First Division, but due to conflict between clubs and the AFFA, the next championship was only held two years later, in which the team participated under the name of Dinamo for the last time in its history.

 Success era (2004–2008)

 In 2004, the club renamed to FC Baku, after changes by the new chairman.
 New management began from radical changes.
 Elkhan Abdullayev was replaced by Asgar Abdullayev immediately after the second week of the season.
 FC Baku gained some important victories over the opponents and was holding a pole position until February 2005.
 At the end of the season Asgar Abdullayev concentrated on the Azerbaijan Cup, where his team reached the final.
 In the 2004–05 season, Baku managed to finish in 5th place.

 The team's return to European competition proved to be unsuccessful.
-In the 2004–05 UEFA Cup first qualifying match, Baku lost to Slovakian side MŠK Žilina 2–3 on aggregate, although they won the first leg 1–0 in Baku.
+In the 2004–05 UEFA Cup first qualifying match, Baku lost to Slovak side MŠK Žilina 2–3 on aggregate, although they won the first leg 1–0 in Baku.